Pelagicore/software-factory/docs/chapters/ci-and-cd/setting-up-automated-testing-yocto.rst

     # Unmount
     sudo umount /mnt

-Now we mount the EFI partition to add a bootloader entry called "test" which boots the kernel and filesystem under test.
+Now we mount the EFI partition to add a bootloader entry called "test" which boots the kernel and file system under test.

 .. code-block:: bash